aklivity/zilla-plus-aws-templates/amazon-msk/cdk/iot-ingest-and-control/README.md

     --output table
 ```

-Use the `SASL/SCRAM Bootstrap Server` to set the `msk.bootstrapServers` variable.
+Use the `SASL/SCRAM Bootstrap Server` to set the `msk.servers` variable.

 #### `credentialsSecretName`: MSK Credentials Secret Name